JuliaLang/julia/README.arm.md

 ````

 It is also preferable to use various system provided dependencies on
-ARMv6 as described in the Build Dependencies section above.
+ARMv6 as described in [Build Dependencies](#build-dependencies).

+You may need to increase the swap file size: edit the `/etc/dphys-swapfile`, changing the line

+    CONF_SWAPSIZE=100

+to

+    CONF_SWAPSIZE=512

+Then restart the swapfile service:

+    sudo /etc/init.d/dphys-swapfile stop
+    sudo /etc/init.d/dphys-swapfile start

 ## Raspberry Pi 2